evergreenexport/nakano/_products/ginjo.md

 A multi-award-winning extra smooth and aromatic junmai-ginjō (extra premium) edition from Nakano’s Kinokuniya Bunzaemon (KB) series.

 This ginjō retains Nakano’s signature craftsmanship, with umami and slightly tart and fruity notes carefully balanced.
-The enhanced polish ratio and careful blending of <i>yamada-nishiki</i> (the ‘King’ of sake rice) and <i>omachi</i> rice (famous for its complexity) amplify the sake’s smoothness and aroma.
+The enhanced polish ratio and careful blending of yamada-nishiki (the ‘King’ of sake rice) and omachi rice (famous for its complexity) amplify the sake’s smoothness and aroma.